The Social Security Reality Baby Boomers Were Never Fully Told

 24/7 Wall St.

 The third uncomfortable fact about Social Security involves the inflation protections built into the program.
-Retirees receive a Cost of Living Adjustment (COLA) each year, and in most years they do see a benefit increase meant to help keep pace with rising prices.
-The problem is that the increase rarely preserves their real purchasing power, because the formula used to calculate it underweights the spending categories where seniors face the highest inflation, specifically housing and healthcare.
+Retirees receive a Cost of Living Adjustment (COLA) each year, and in most years they do see a benefit increase meant to keep pace with rising prices.
+The problem is that the increase rarely preserves their real purchasing power, because the formula used to calculate it underweights the spending categories where seniors face the highest inflation: housing and healthcare.

-The Senior Citizens League‘s 2026 Loss of Buying Power study found that the average Social Security benefit has lost approximately 13.7% of its buying power since 2010, entirely due to COLAs that fail to keep pace with the real-world costs seniors face.
-The organization estimates that monthly benefits would need to rise by more than $295 to recover that lost value.
-Far too many Boomers are unaware that the real value of their benefits is quietly eroding, and they fail to plan for it.
+The Senior Citizens League‘s 2026 Loss of Buying Power study found that average Social Security benefits have lost approximately 13.7% of their buying power since 2016, entirely because COLAs fail to keep pace with real-world senior costs.
+The organization estimates that monthly benefits would need to rise by approximately $296 to recover that lost value.
+The gap is further widened by Medicare Part B premiums, which rose 9.7% in 2026 (from $185.00 to $202.90), more than three times the 2.8% COLA increase that year.
+With the average retired worker’s monthly benefit sitting at $2,081 as of April 2026, according to the SSA’s Monthly Statistical Snapshot, that cumulative shortfall is far from trivial.

 Photo of Christy Bieber